shawdm/cricket-stats/README.md

 What is JE root batting average against Australia?
 How many career matches has JE Root played against Australia?
 How many balls faced has JE Root had against Australia?

+## ToDo
+* Add in linked entities to find the team name from nationality